Voters took Calle Ferraz where their party is headquartered after ballot count gave PSOE

 In 2016, Podemos and Izquierda Unida formed an electoral alliance (Unidas Podemos, formerly Unidos Podemos), to contest the general elections in that year.
 The alliance was sustained for the 2019 elections.
 42 seats.

-Featured image/PSOE social network, Fair use
+Featured image/PSOE social media, Fair use

 Sanchez and Rivera/Pool Moncloa-Borja Puig de la Bellacasa